LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 fili.weapon = "hammer";
 ```

-Add a method to an object:
+### Adding Methods to an Object

+Adding a method to an object is similar to adding a property, but in place of the property value you provide a function definition.

 ```javascript
 gimli.fight = function() {